CTA-K12/JasperReportBundle/README.md

 ```

 ###Setting the Configuration Options
 Finally, all that is left is to set the configuration options for the report bundle.
-Most options have a default value, and for now there is only required option that needs to be set to get going, and that is just giving the bundle's configuration the name of the options handler service that was set up in the last step.
+Most options have a default value.
+There is only one required option that needs to be set: the bundle's configuration the name of the options handler service that was set up in the last step.
 Visit the configuration section later to get a list of the configuration settings the report bundle has.

 Usage
 =====